 Pine tree art is a great addition to your art projects for kids as they learn more about evergreen trees.
-This is perfect as part of your winter activities for preschoolers, but it can also be done any time of the year.
+The collaborative tree art is perfect as part of your winter activities for preschoolers, but it can also be done any time of the year.

 Our classroom science center has pine branches, pine needles, and pine cones in it right now.